Don’t Wait for January — 10 Science-Backed Ways to Boost Your Health Now

-Don't wait for January: 10 science-backed ways to boost your health before the new yearAs the year comes to a close, we all shift into survival mode.
+Don't wait for January: 10 science-backed ways to boost your health before the new yearAs the year comes to a close, many of us slip into survival mode.
 Late-night gatherings, overindulgence in food, and work fatigue take a toll on our bodies and minds.
-But instead of making promises to “get it together” in the new year, why not take some proactive steps before January rolls around?
+But instead of promising to “get it together” in January, why not take a few proactive steps before the new year arrives?

 Experts from Science Alert have shared a series of science-backed tips to strengthen both mind and body during this festive season.